badbyte0xbedf00d/Giovanni/README.md

 1. Start backend in Debug mode - ```Giovanni.Task2 - C# ASP CORE 6``` (edit your SqlServer connection in ```appsettings.Development.json```, migrations and database will be created by EF CORE).
 2. Navigate to ```./Task2/WebApp/giovanniweather``` and type ```npm install``` then ```npm start``` to start React app.
 3. If you notice CORS problem, install ```https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en``` extension to Your browser and follow the tutorial: ```https://mybrowseraddon.com/access-control-allow-origin.html?v=0.1.8&type=install```
-3. WIP - Trends are not shown yet on click on bar.

 ## Thanks and Happy review !